lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-2C-4-app-clients.md

 The clients are straightforward in many respects.
 Here are the important parts:

 - websocket / persistent connection to receive real-time updates from the server.
+- clients receive historial data by fetching from the database via app server.
 - regular CRUD/REST API for other operations.
 - Ioniq, or similar, framework to target multiple devices.
 - Might require specialized app for wearable device form factor; check with Design team.